Hindenburg disaster: Sabotage hypothesis

 At the time of the disaster, sabotage was commonly put forward as the cause of the fire, initially by Hugo Eckener, former head of the Zeppelin Company and the "old man" of German airships.
 In initial reports, before inspecting the accident, Eckener mentioned the possibility of a shot as the cause of the disaster, because of threatening letters that had been received, but did not rule out other causes.
 Eckener later publicly endorsed the static spark hypothesis, including after the war.
 At the time on a lecture tour in Austria, he was awakened at about 2:30 in the morning (8:30 p.m.
 Lakehurst time, or approximately an hour after the crash) by the ringing of his bedside telephone.
 It was a Berlin representative of The New York Times with news that the Hindenburg "exploded yesterday evening at 7 p.m. [sic] above the airfield at Lakehurst".
 By the time he left the hotel the next morning to travel to Berlin for a briefing on the disaster, the only answer that he had for the reporters waiting outside to question him was that based on what he knew, the Hindenburg had "exploded over the airfield"; sabotage might be a possibility.
 However, as he learned more about the disaster, particularly that the airship had burned rather than actually "exploded", he grew more and more convinced that static discharge, rather than sabotage, was the cause.

 Charles Rosendahl, commander of the Naval Air Station at Lakehurst and the man in overall charge of the ground-based portion of the Hindenburg's landing maneuver, came to believe that the Hindenburg had been sabotaged.
 He laid out a general case for sabotage in his book What About the Airship?
-(1938), which was as much an extended argument for the further development of the rigid airship as it was an historical overview of the airship concept.
+(1938), which was as much an extended argument for the further development of the rigid airship as it was a historical overview of the airship concept.